cjhillbrand/websocket-sandbox/README.md

 * There is the **client-records** table.
 This stores the ConnectionIDs for all of the users.
 * There are a few lambda functions.
 Each have their own respective action.
     * **Connect**: this function is used to store the connection ID in DynamoDb
-    * **Send Message**: This function is used to send messages to anyone in the chat room, and record in DynamoDB.
+    * **Send Message**: This function is used to send messages to anyone in the chat room.
     * **Disconnect** This function cleans up any session data that was related to the user that disconnected.

 There are three lambda Funtions for this lab to show that once orientated with the WebSocket API and the microservice pattern, you can then easily deploy new services with ease.